Courtesy Hilton Head Tourism

 In the mountainous territory of northeast South Carolina, Greenville is known for its vibrant downtown scene complete with restaurants, shopping, nightlife and history.
 Among the most distinctive elements of this city center, though, is the stretch of the Reedy River that runs through it.

-For most of the 20th century, the stretch of the Reedy River in downtown Columbia was neglected and forgotten.
+For most of the 20th century, the stretch of the Reedy River in downtown Greenville was neglected and forgotten.
 But in 2004, the city opened Falls Park on the Reedy, a natural area that highlights the gentle cascades of the river through the park.
 Today there are dozens of small flower gardens throughout the park in the center of downtown, and a 355-foot-long, 12-foot-wide suspension bridge curving around the falls gives visitors a bird’s-eye view of the surrounding scenery.

 Since it opened, Falls Park has become a hub for festivals and activity downtown, and it has won a number of awards as one of the top urban parks in the country.